pannagashri/tech-wedding/README.md

 To clone this repository,
    <p>#git clone https://github.com/pannagashri/tech-wedding.git</p>

-This should create a local repository called "tech-wedding" Change the current working directory to the local repository To do this,
+<p>This should create a local repository called "tech-wedding".
+Change the current working directory to the local repository.
+To do this,</p>
    <p>#cd tech-wedding</p>

 Now just run the following command: